 I was very reluctant to emerge from my burrow, my brief hibernation.
 I thought the storms were going to rage on through the morning and didn’t want to hike through a blizzard.
 But to my great surprise, the sky was clearing.
 I greeted one of the most dazzling mornings.
 I donned my neoprene socks and my odd assortment of lightweight thru-hiking clothing, which seemed to be just enough for comfort.
 In fact, I’d forgotten what a joy walking in fresh snow can be.

 Just as I got my tent out, a cloud obstructed the sun.
 It had been such a nice, peaceful morning that I’d totally forgotten the forecast had called for a chance of precipitation until noon.
-I’d noticed a rain shower to the north and that it had gotten bigger and closer.
-I packed my stuff, suddenly anxious to keep going.
+I noticed a rain shower to the north that had gotten bigger and closer.
+I packed my stuff, suddenly anxious to keep moving.
 I was listening to a podcast when I heard a rumble in the background.
 I looked at the storm and saw a flash.
-Are you kidding me!
+Are you kidding me?!
 Now there was a thunderstorm about to hit us on the exposed mesa.
-We were surrounded by nothing more than sagebrush.
+We were surrounded by nothing but sagebrush.
 I started jogging, trying to reach a stand of juniper and pinon.
-Just as I was less than a minute away, grauple (snow pellets) started raining down.
+Just as I was less than a minute away, grauple (snow pellets) started beating down.
 I put up my umbrella and took cover under a pine.
 There was another close rumble and then nothing but the patter of the grauple.
 I tasted one and it reminded me of a dip and dot with no flavor.
 After 15 minutes, the ground was once again white and the sun was out.
+Crazy weather!